 - Mealtimes in a busy hospital environment can be difficult and stressful for a person with dementia.
 Make staff aware of any difficulties that the person has at mealtimes and how they can help.

-- Make sure staff help the person with dementia to eat and choose food if necessary, and don't assume that the person isn't hungry or doesn't want their food if they don't seem keen to eat it.
+- Make sure staff help the person with dementia to eat and choose food and support them with eating, if necessary.
+Don't assume that they are not hungry or don't want their food if they don't seem keen to eat it.
 Some people with dementia cannot eat their food without reminders and prompts at mealtimes.